 Create REST API in WordPress (With Examples)

-WordPress empowers millions of websites globally and it becomes powerful headless CMS when the WordPress REST API is utilized.
-Learn in this post to create a WordPress API with example code.
+WordPress empowers millions of websites globally and it becomes a powerful headless CMS when the WordPress REST API is utilized.
+Learn in this post, how to create a WordPress API with example code.

 REST API in WordPress

-A WordPress REST API is set of endpoints which allows developers to interact with website data through HTTP requests.
-It is structured and JSON based interface to retrieve, create, update and delete website data in a flexible way.
-In this post we will learn how to access WordPress API endpoints and how to create custom endpoints with examples.
+A WordPress REST API is a set of endpoints that allows developers to interact with website data through HTTP requests.
+It is a structured and JSON based interface to retrieve, create, update and delete website data in a flexible way.
+In this post, we will learn how to access WordPress API endpoints and how to create custom endpoints with examples.

 How to Access WordPress API Endpoints

-The REST API in WordPress is enabled by default since the version 4.7 and later.
-The endpoints of REST API can be accessed by appending /wp-json/ to website URL to fetch website details, while for other endpoints like posts, pages and users it can be accessed by appending /wp-json/wp/v2/ to the URL.
+The REST API in WordPress is enabled by default since version 4.7 and later.
+The endpoints of the REST API can be accessed by appending /wp-json/ to the website URL to fetch website details, while for other endpoints like posts, pages and users, it can be accessed by appending /wp-json/wp/v2/ to the URL.
 The following are WordPress API endpoints available by default:

 • /posts: To get, create, update and delete posts.